 What are connective tissue injuries?

 Cervical Acceleration/Deceleration (CAD) injuries, commonly referred to as “whiplash” injuries, are common injuries in motor vehicle collisions.
 The diagram above comes from a 1997 research article detailing studies performed on cadavers at Yale Medical School.
-This research was the first to identify an injury-causing "S-curve" that occurs during whiplash.
-Hyperextension/hyperflexion injuries are other common neck injuries in whiplash cases.
+This research was the first to identify an injury-causing "S-curve" that happens during rear-end collisions, and other types of collisions.
+Hyperextension/hyperflexion injuries are other common neck injuries in connective-tissue cases.

 Car wrecks cause 3,000,000 whiplash injuries per year in the United States.
 Medical research shows that 50% of injury victims fully recover, 40% suffer some degree of permanent injury with chronic pain, and 10% become permanently disabled.